Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Eutectic plates.
 They are also known as “cold plates”.
 The principle is similar to gel packs.
 Instead, plates are filled with a liquid and can be reused many times.
 Eutectic plates have a wide range of applications, such as maintaining cold temperatures for rolling refrigerated units.
 They can also be used in delivery vehicles to keep the temperature constant for short periods of time, a process that can be suitable for deliveries in noise-sensitive areas or for night deliveries.

 - Liquid nitrogen.
 An especially cold substance, of about -196°C, used to keep packages frozen over a long period of time and mainly used to transport biological cargo such as tissues and organs.
 It is considered as a hazardous substance for the purpose of transportation.

 - Reefers.
-The generic name for a temperature-controlled transport unit, which can be a van, small truck, a semi-trailer, or a standard ISO container.
+The generic name for a temperature-controlled transport unit can be a van, small truck, semi-trailer, or standard ISO container.
 These units, which are insulated, are specially designed to allow temperature-controlled air circulation maintained by an attached and independent refrigeration plant.
 A reefer is, therefore, able to keep the cargo temperature cool and even warm.
-The term reefer increasingly applies to refrigerated forty-foot ISO containers with the dominant size being 40 high-cube footers (45R1 being the size and type code).
+The term reefer increasingly applies to refrigerated forty-foot ISO containers, with the dominant size being 40 high-cube footers (45R1 being the size and type code).

 The cold storage facility is the most commonly used in cold chain logistics.
 It can range from a single temperature-controlled room servicing a single user and function to a large dedicated distribution center servicing multiple users and functions.
 There are also punctual examples, such as converting mines into cold storage facilities.